 “Africa is at the forefront of the interlinked crises facing humanity: a broken economic system that kills the planet, leaving millions in poverty scrambling for the most basic essence of human dignity.
 And yet developed countries’ governments came here and have not been able to live up to their meager promises on resources for sustainable development.
 Is this what we call renewed political commitment?
 This is unfortunate!”

-“There are real solutions to the problems governments have been unable to solve and those solutions have been on display all week in Rio, just not at the conference centre, but at the Peoples’ Summit,” said Lidy Nacpil, Director, Jubilee South.
+“There are real solutions to the problems governments have been unable to solve and those solutions have been on display all week in Rio, just not at the conference centre, but at the Peoples’ Summit,” said Lidy Nacpil, Director of Jubilee South.

 “The human right to water is the perfect example of the failure of this document – the words are there but the commitments, actions and resources from those who have the capacity to lead are nowhere to be found.
 We will not let this rest; social movements are demanding the missing action on implementation be taken and governments to deliver on their commitments,” said Anil Naidoo, Council of Canadians, the largest citizens’ organization in Canada with over 70 local chapters.